-You want to install solar panels on the roof of your home, the roof of an outbuilding or in your garden.
-You can check whether you need a permit at www.omgevingsloket.nl.
-Log in with DigiD.
-If your home is not a monument or landmark and is not in a protected villagescape, you can install solar panels without a permit in most cases.
+You want to install solar panels on the roof of your home, the roof of an outbuilding, or in your garden.
+To do so, check whether you need a permit at www.omgevingsloket.nl.
+You will need to log in with DigiD.
+If your home is not a listed building or a landmark and is not located in a protected village, in most cases you can install solar panels without a permit.
+If you are unable to find the answer to your question, please contact the municipality by calling 14 070

 Solar panels and cultural heritage